Step Three

 The first month is about learning.

-The nanny learns the child’s rhythms, preferences, temperament, and home culture.
+The nanny learns the child’s rhythms, preferences, temperament, household systems, and home culture.

 The family observes communication style, initiative, and professionalism.